-If you have chronic kidney disease, the most common food issues are sodium, potassium, and phosphorus.
-This guide gives a practical breakdown without overcomplicating it.
+If you have chronic kidney disease, the food issues that come up most often are sodium, potassium, and phosphorus.
+This guide explains what those categories mean, why they matter, and how to make practical swaps without guessing.

 Examples: Fast food, deli meat, canned soup, chips, frozen dinners.